htool-ddm/htool_documentation/README.rst

-**Htool-DDM** is a lightweight header-only C++14 library that provides an easy-to-use interface for parallel iterative solvers and matrix compression via hierarchical matrices.
-Its goal is to provide minimal linear algebra and linear solvers for such matrices.
+**Htool-DDM** is a lightweight header-only C++14 library that provides an easy-to-use interface for parallel iterative solvers and a default matrix compression via in-house hierarchical matrix implementation.
+Its goal is to provide modern iterative solvers for dense/compressed linear systems.

 It is also an extensible framework which contains several customization points.
-For example, one can provide its own compression algorithm (low-rank approximation, clustering and/or admissibility condition).
+For example, one can provide its own compression algorithm, or customize the default hierarchical compression.
 Via its interface with `HPDDM <https://github.com/hpddm/hpddm>`_, it is also a flexible tool to test various iterative solvers and preconditioners.

 The project is hosted on `GitHub <https://github.com/htool-ddm>`_, under the permissive `MIT license <https://en.wikipedia.org/wiki/MIT_License>`_.